BLM Arizona camping is the bomb! When people ask me “What are the pros and cons of living in Phoenix Arizona?” I answer … the camping!

 Check out the VIDEO of our free camping in Arizona experience in our blog post Best Free RV And Tent Camping Sites Near Sedona Arizona Are On Forest Road FR525.

-When people ask me “Where is the best free camping you’ve ever stayed at?”
+When people ask me “Where is the best free camping in the US you’ve ever stayed?”
 I can honestly answer … there are so many places … I really can’t pick a favorite! 😎

 What Is The Best State For Dispersed Camping?